-In response to ongoing changes in the banking industry, Moody’s continues to enhance its bank rating methodology in order to maintain the relevance and accuracy of Moody’s credit analysis and ratings.
+In response to ongoing changes in the banking industry, Moody’s Ratings continues to enhance its bank rating methodology in order to maintain the relevance and accuracy of credit analysis and ratings.

 As part of Moody’s bank rating methodology, governance is assessed under a Corporate Behavior framework.
 Moody’s currently applies Corporate Behavior adjustments to 75 banks globally, most of which are negative.